iNavFlight/inav/docs/Programming Framework.md

 IPF can be edited using INAV Configurator user interface, or via CLI.
 To use COnfigurator, click the tab labeled "Programming".
 The various options shown in Configurator are described below.

-**Note:** IPF uses non-floating-point math, so it only can return integers.
-If your programming line returns a decimal, it will be reduced an integer.
+**Note:** IPF uses integer math.
+If your programming line returns a decimal, it will be truncated to an integer.
 So if your math is `1` / `3` = , IPF will truncate the decimal and return `0`.

 ## Logic Conditions